 Sharing stories about mental illness is a great way to desensitize people who react with ignorance and fear towards mental health problems.
 It is also a powerful tool in giving hope to individuals suffering who suffering from such conditions.

 Just like many illnesses that affect the body, there is also more than one type of mental illness.
 Depression is the most widespread mental disorder, followed by dementia.
 Next is bipolar disorder and then schizophrenia and other psychoses3.

 It is normal to feel you are utterly alone when mental illness weighs you down.
 However, this feeling is unhealthy and can make life even more unbearable.
 When you share your story and listen to those of other people, you can connect with their experiences.
 Sharing your tales of struggle and progress helps you connect with family and peers to create a supportive community around you.
 Our collection of mental health quotes might help inspire you.

 The support that you get can help you develop a more positive outlook on your challenges.

 Mental illness can have symptoms that make living and interacting with society very difficult for patients.
 Your personal stories, regardless of whether they portray struggle or survival, can provide support for others.

 Research shows some benefits of sharing mental health stories include connectedness, empowerment, appreciation, and hope.
 Other outcomes include validation and reference shift1.
 Simply not feeling alone can help someone else gain a more positive attitude toward their challenges.

 Related: Train as a Mental Health First Aider

 About one in five adults in the US live with a mental illness.
 As of 2019, 51.5 million Americans were living with a mental illness.
 In England 8 in 100 individuals are diagnosed with mixed anxiety and depression.
-Despite its commonness, a lot of individuals go to great lengths to hide their depression, eating disorders, and/or anxiety from their family.
+Despite its commonness, a lot of individuals go to great lengths to hide their depression, eating disorders, and/or anxiety from their families.
 Such individuals may feel ashamed or reluctant to seek help.
 The stigma that surrounds mental disorders may be a major reason behind such actions.